PA-OST-2023/heron-application/README.md

 # heron-application

-To run a out folder has to be crated in the directory from where to application is run.
+To run, a out folder has to be created in the directory from where the application is run.